 Women's Aid defines financial abuse as an aspect of ‘coercive control’ – a pattern of controlling, threatening and degrading behaviour that restricts a victims’ freedom.

-This, in turn, can leave sufferers with little or no financial freedom, debts built up in their name by the abuser, and no access to independent income.
-Unfortunately - this can often appear to be preventative method to stop domestic abuse victims leaving.
+This, in turn, can leave sufferers with little or no financial freedom, debts built up in their name by the abuser and no access to independent income.
+Unfortunately - this can often appear to be preventative method to stop victims of domestic abuse victims leaving their abuser.

 What are the signs of financial abuse?

-Financial abuse, sadly, is not usually performed on its own - and other abusive behaviours are often used to reinforce the financial abuse.
+Financial abuse, sadly, is not usually performed on its own - and other abusive behaviours are often used in tandem.

 However, some tell-tale signs of financial abuse as a victim might include:

-Contractual obligations or debts being put in your name.
+Contractual obligations or debts being put in their name

-Having to justify or account for everything you spend.
+Having to justify or account for every spend or purchase

 Financial abuse and debt

-Due to the nature of financial abuse, and the lack of financial control experienced by victims, financial abuse and debt are closely linked, and often, victims can be left with overwhelming amounts of debt in their name as a result of a financially abusive relationship.
+Due to the nature of financial abuse and the lack of financial control experienced by victims, financial abuse and debt are closely linked; Often, victims can be left with overwhelming amounts of debt in their name as a result of a financially abusive relationship.

 The burden of debt created by someone other than yourself can feel frightening and paying it back - depending on the amount - can often feel hopeless.